jharwell/libra/docs/design/philosophy.rst

 LIBRA was designed to be "low floor, high ceiling", meaning that:

+- It works out-of-the-box as much as possible with any repo or dependency chain of repos meeting the minimum requirements.
+For a dependency chain, that means building all dependent repos in ``Release`` mode by default, and allowing the user to specify the build type they want for the root of the chain, if any.
+In other words, the Principle of Least Surprise at work.

 - It can be pretty much dropped into any project meeting the :ref:`requirements<startup/config/structure>` and requires minimal to no effort to start using.